 Few checklists for better title tag:

 - Relevant to the topic.

-- Earlier Google was displaying 60-65 character of the title tag in the search pages but after Google’s SERP redesign, they display titles on the pixel width basis so there are no exact number which you may follow while writing title tags however, there is a tool by Moz that shows the Google SERP preview of your title.
-So, before publishing the post, you may check your title to see the SERP view, and make shorter if it gets lengthy enough to go out of Google’s criteria.
+- Earlier Google was displaying 60-65 character of the title tag in the search pages but after Google’s SERP redesign, they display titles on the pixel width basis so there is no exact number which you may follow while writing title tags however, there is a tool by Moz that shows the Google SERP preview of your title.
+So, before publishing the post, you may check your title to see the SERP view and make it shorter if it gets long enough to go out of Google’s criteria.

 - Always try to put the keyword at the beginning of the title.
 Don’t do it if it doesn’t look natural but if you think it looks natural then put the keyword at the beginning to get the maximum SEO benefit.

 Google stopped using Meta Keywords and Meta Description as ranking factors way back in 2009.
 Click here to read the post in which Google announced about it.

 A screenshot from the same post clearly says it all: